varnishcache/varnish-cache/doc/sphinx/phk/notes.rst

-I have spent many years working on the FreeBSD kernel, and only rarely did I venture into userland programming, but when I had occation to do so, I invariably found that people programmed like it was still 1975.
+I have spent many years working on the FreeBSD kernel, and only rarely did I venture into userland programming, but when I had occasion to do so, I invariably found that people programmed like it was still 1975.

 So when I was approached about the Varnish project I wasn't really